Overview

 We can also ask the value to be included or excluded from the array if the property is an array.

-"array-contains" // the array contains this value
+"array-contains" // the array contains the value

 "array-contains-any" // the array contains A, B or C..